ohare93/ohare93.github.io/_posts/2019-09-21-moving-to-denmark.md

 TODO: E-Boks
  - Mail account for Bank/Tax/Work

-TODO: Yellow Card
- - Your Danish Health card, associated with your CPR#.
- - Essentially the Danish version of a "Blue Card" aka "European Health Insurance Card"
- - Going to the Doctors / Pharmacy
-   - Sign into the doctors by swiping your yellow card.
-This lets them know you have arrived for your appointment, and verifies your identity.
-   - If you are prescribed medicine it is associated with your yellow card.
-Simply go to the pharmacy (take a ticket!) and they will ask for your yellow card so they can scan it and confirm you have some prescriptions waiting for you
- - [Email Consultation][EmailKonsultation.dk] is a good way to get medical advice from your doctor, simply by loggin on and sending them a message.
-You cannot upload pictures, but you can link to them.

 # Danish Language Classes

 TODO: Learning Danish
 Government courses seem expensive and restrictive
  - You will be sent a letter after you register for a CPR saying you have to register with a Danish Language Centre within 30days of this letter, otherwise you will lose your entitlement to Government courses.
 You can register with them and say they will not take any lessons at that time, and instead go with a private school.

-Private schools are great
+ - Private schools are great

-Private lessons online
+ - Private lessons online
-Immersion Courses
+ - Immersion Courses
-Have a Danish partner
+ - Have a Danish partner

 # Misc